 Kathryn Skjei was raised in Minneapolis, MN, near Lake Harriet.
 She moved to Montana where she received her BA of Ed and her B.F.A. from University of Montana in Missoula Mt. while raising her two sons.
 She earned her M.I.S. from the Creative Pulse Master’s program in Missoula MT.
 She moved to Las Vegas NV, in 2001 to teach.
-She and her husband, Stephen Oderkirk, have been residents of Pine Valley Utah since 2013.
+She and her husband, Stephen Oderkirk, have been residents of Kalispell, Montana since 2013.

 Kathryn loves to create art in all media from watercolors, prisma colors, and glass to psyanky eggs.
 She is drawn to color and her sense of whimsical and fun come through her artwork.

 Kathryn believes that history has shown us the power of art to promote, create and destroy.
 That art also liberates, expresses, nurtures and provides a way to both teach and reach us as humans.
 Art is the ultimate tool to promote problem solving, flexibility, thinking outside the box and allows her to create something outside of and bigger than herself.
 The power of art is unlimited.